 However, identifying innovative customer engagement solutions often seems like a difficult task.
 Too often, we forget to look into the fundamentals that get customers engaged and bring them to your brand.
 As you think about ways to boost your customer engagement, remember to start at the beginning.
 You can focus on the basics to help increase engagement from the ground up.

 A true connection with your customers, which is the foundation for any customer engagement strategy, starts with genuine empathy.

 Starting with Empathy

-Empathy for your customers should be at the core of your marketing campaign and product/ services development practices.
+Empathy for your customers should be at the core of your marketing campaign, customer engagement strategy, and development practices for products and services.
 Creating products, services, and campaigns with the sole goal to sell, reach new leads, or further a search engine rank is a waste of yours, and your audience’s, time and efforts for a few reasons:

-- How can you connect and engage with your customer if you cannot empathize with their problems and needs?
+- How can you connect and engage with your customers if you cannot empathize with their problems and needs?

 - How can you expect your customers to connect and engage back with you when you cannot truly understand their needs?

 - How can you create useful solutions to their real problems when you don’t understand the core of the problems?

 Once you start practicing genuine empathy, your customers will infer that you are willing to understand their problems.
 Their natural motivation will shift to engage and connect with you.
 They’ll also begin to share their positive experiences with your brand.

 Practicing Empathy: Always Think Long-Term Relationships

 You decide it’s time for your business to practice customer empathy in order to create real connections and foster customer engagement.